JonathanStaib/reading-notes/README.md

 # My Code Fellows Reading Notes!
 *My Reading Notes for Code 102*

-Hi my name is **Jonathan!!**!
+Hi my name is **Jonathan**!
 I like video games and anime and I collect funko pops (primarilly anime).

 **3 Reminders to keep myself in the growth mindset:**